The magic of up-close music: the joy of chamber music

 Price: S seats 5,000 yen / A seats 4,000 yen

-And from the Yokohama Music Festival 2019 Yokohama 18th Ward Concert, a wonderful project to be held in all 18 administrative wards of Yokohama, there will be a violin recital by Yamane Kazuhito and Mori Fumika.
+Also featured at the Yokohama Music Festival 2019 Yokohama 18th Ward Concert, a wonderful project being held in all 18 administrative wards of Yokohama, will be a violin recital by Yamane Kazuhito and Mori Fumika.

-Although they have already had the experience of performing with leading orchestras, both are still in their 20s.
-Now is the time to get excited and hear them up close.
+Both musicians have already performed with leading orchestras, but they are still in their 20s.
+Don't miss the chance to hear them up close while you can.

 The following events have all ended.